pwa-builder/pwa-features/data/markdown/workbox-offline-with-sw.md

 )
 ```

-#### Example: rel tags
+#### Example: Precache with rel tags

-The big issue with the rel tags is that browser support isn't universal, and the behavior is different based on implementation.
+The main issue with the rel tags is that browser support isn't universal, and the behavior is different based on implementation.
+Not to mention cache rules need to be sent with the response header, meaning your caching behavior is relies on four different sources, two of them being logic in your control: the browser's settings, the users custom settings and browser plugins, the response header rules for caching, and the html.

 ```html
 <html>